MorrissyLab/mosaicMPI/README.md

 cnmfsns initialize -c config.toml -o output_directory
 ```

-cNMF-SNS can also initializae an integration by providing a set of h5mu files to integrate:
+cNMF-SNS can also initialize an integration by providing a set of h5ad files  to integrate:
 ```
-cnmfsns initialize -o output_directory -i file1.h5mu file2.h5mu file3.h5mu file4.h5mu
+cnmfsns initialize -i file1.h5ad file2.h5ad file3.h5ad file4.h5ad -o output_directory
 ```

 After this step, several plots are generated which can help guide parameter selection for the next step.
 Parameters that are required for the integration include: